CapedCrusader03/opencv-projects/README.md

 8) TrackBar : Trackbars are created and the user can use slide them to create an RGB shade of their own choice.
 Also, a switch has been made to toggle whether the user want the change in the image.

-9) Color2Gray : A trackbar is used to toggle between RGB image and Grayscale image
+9) Color2Gray : A trackbar is used to toggle between RGB image and Grayscale image.

+10) ColoredBalls : Out of the many colored balls, only those balls are selected that are of blue color.
+Basically, a mask is created to do the object dection of blue clored balls.
+Also, a bitwise AND operation is done on the image to show the blue balls.